lambrosopos/programming_language_journey/functional_programming/functional_programming_in_scala/chapter_3.md

 Companion Objects
 A companion object is just an object with the same name as the data type where we put various convenience functions for creating or working with values of the data type.

+## 3.2 Pattern Matching

+Looking deeper into functions `sum` and `product`.

+Sum function
+- Sum of an empty list => 0
+- Sum of a nonempty list => first element + sum of remaining elements

+Product function
+- Product of an empty list => 1.0
+- Product of any list starting with 0.0 => 0.0
+- Product of any other nonempty list => first element multiplied by product of remaining elements